Fighting Trouble: Production

 With the departure of Leo Gorcey, Hall had become the series' main attraction; thus the group was renamed Huntz Hall and the Bowery Boys with this film.
-It also marked the first appearance of Stanislaus 'Duke' Covelske, played by Stanley Clements.
+It also marked the first appearance of Stanislaus 'Duke' Coveleskie, played by Stanley Clements.
 Other cast changes include Queenie Smith taking over the role of landlady Mrs. Kelly, and the addition of Danny Welton in his only appearance as a member of the gang.

+Both Hall and Clements had considerable input in casting the film.
+Hall coaxed both Adele Jergens and Tim Ryan out of retirement to lend support to his first lead, and arranged for Joe Downing (who had appeared in the original Dead End play two decades before) to appear as a shady hypochondriac.
+Clements recruited Danny Welton, who (under his real name, Myron Welton) had co-starred with Clements in the 1950 teen-gang drama Military Academy with That Tenth Avenue Gang.

+Reception

+Surprisingly, the trade press paid scant attention to Leo Gorcey's departure.
+By this time the Bowery Boys brand name was familiar enough to sell Fighting Trouble to theaters and drive-ins, and the films were so predictably successful in the marketplace that customers already knew what to expect.
+Thus many trade journals didn't bother to review the Bowery Boys pictures anymore, and those that did simply remarked "lower half filler" or "series average".
+The review in Picturegoer didn't mention either Gorcey or Clements: "You just can't keep the Bowery Boys down.
+Huntz Hall is in top form and the rest of the cast play up to him."

 Home media

 Warner Archives released the film on made-to-order DVD in the United States as part of "The Bowery Boys, Volume Four" on August 26, 2014.